chryzsh/chryzsh.github.io/notpublished/2019-10-02-rce-on-any-client-splunk-magic.md

 ## Splunk certificate authentication

-The environments I have seen do not enforce the TLS certificate for the Deployment Server, which is the primary reason the attack demonstrated here works.
+In the environments I have tested, the UF has not been configured to enforce the TLS certificate for the Deployment Server, which is the primary reason the attack demonstrated in this post works.
 Because the UF does not verify the DS, it will accept any DS.
 To mitigate this, [configure Splunk forwarding to use your own certificates](https://docs.splunk.com/Documentation/Splunk/latest/Security/ConfigureSplunkforwardingtousesignedcertificates).
 Ensure the certificate is enforced in [deploymentclient.conf](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Deploymentclientconf).
 This setting is `sslVerifyServerCert = <bool>`.

 ## Low privilege forwarder